belozierov/SwiftCoroutine/README.md

     //unwrap Optional<UIImage> by throwing error if nil .unwrap { throw URLError(.cannotParseResponse) }

-    //execute heavy task on global queue inside the chain .flatMap { TaskScheduler.global.submit($0.makeThubnail) }
+    //return new CoFuture with heavy task that will execute it on global queue .flatMap { TaskScheduler.global.submit($0.makeThubnail) }

     //get Result<UIImage, Error> and set image on the main thread